 7 Zika: A Real‑Life Brazilian Echo of Outbreak

-The world watched in shock as the virus spread across 48 countries and territories in the Americas.
-Zika wasn’t just causing flu-like symptoms; it was also linked to Guillain-Barré syndrome, a rare condition that can lead to paralysis.
-By February 2016, the World Health Organization declared Zika a Public Health Emergency of International Concern.
-This move mirrored the global response to the fictional virus in Outbreak.
+The outbreak also linked to Guillain‑Barré syndrome, a rare disorder that can cause paralysis.
+By February 2016, the World Health Organization declared Zika a Public Health Emergency of International Concern, mirroring the global alarm raised in Outbreak for its fictional counterpart.

 6 COVID‑19: The Global Outbreak That Turned Fiction into Reality